tonethar/IGME-230-GDD-Master/notes/web-service-app-starters.md

-# Web Service App Starters
+# Web Service App - Examples & Starters

 - Below is fully functional web service "starter" code for several APIs
 - These were working as of 10/15/2018